 The Leviathan Axe also happens to be just as deadly as you’d expect from a weapon worthy of being in the God of War’s arsenal, as it can easily chop trees, cut through an enemy’s head, and launch their body into the air.

 The BFG 9000 is one of the most well-known video game weapons around, appearing in other id Software games and even mimicked by other first-person shooters.
 However, it’s most memorable for being the ultimate tool of destruction in the Doom games, capable of firing massive balls of green plasma at a rate of 40 cells per blast.

 It also happens to be the largest gun in the game, with most iterations depicting a model too big to be fully displayed on screen without the use of a camera editor.
 While obtaining this weapon is no easy feat, typically requiring the player to solve a series of puzzles before it can be acquired, fire it into a room of demons, and you’ll see why it’s worth the trouble.

 Arguably the most iconic video game weapon to ever be created, the Master Sword is easily recognized by just about everyone, even people who don’t play games.
 However, this list isn’t about the most iconic weapons but the rather the most powerful, so let’s briefly go over the Master Sword’s most notable accolades in The Legend of Zelda.

-First, Link was able to use it to travel back in time in Ocarina of Time, eventually defeating Gannon.
+First, Link was able to utilize it to travel back in time in Ocarina of Time, eventually defeating Gannon.
 Second, in Wind Waker, the sword is powerful enough to turn the Evil King into stone after being crammed right into his head.
 Third, in Skyward Sword Link uses the blade to seal away the power of evil for good, with some assistance from Fi.
-Last but not least, it’s the one and only weapon in Breath of the Wild with infinite durability, making it the ultimate end game weapon.
+Last but not least, it’s the only weapon in Breath of the Wild with infinite durability, making it the ultimate end game weapon.